dejisec/azure-function-redirector/README.md

 # Azure Function Redirector

-Acts as a proxy to redirect requests to a target URL (i.e C2 server).
+Acts as a proxy to redirect requests to a target URL (e.g., C2 server).

 ## Prerequisites